Shubham-21-dev/SIH2020-IntelliSync-for-managing-traffic-flow/README.md

 - **Reward**: change in *cumulative waiting time* between actions, where the waiting time of a car is the number of seconds spent with speed=0 since the spawn; *cumulative* means that every waiting time of every car located in an incoming lane is summed.
 When a car leaves an oncoming lane (i.e. crossed the intersection), its waiting time is not considered anymore, therefore it is a positive reward for the agent.
 - **Learning mechanism**: the agent make use of the Q-learning equation *Q(s,a) = reward + gamma • max Q'(s',a')* to update the action values and a deep neural network to learn the state-action function.
 The neural network is fully connected with 80 neurons as input (the state), 5 hidden layers of 400 neurons each, and the output layers with 4 neurons representing the 4 possible actions.
 Also, a mechanism of experience replay is implemented: the experience of the agent is stored in a memory and, at the end of each episode, multiple batches of randomized samples are extracted from the memory and used to train the neural network once the action values have been updated with the Q-learning equation.

-# Applications of Reinforcement Learning :
-## *1. Reinforcement Learning in Gaming:*
-Let’s look at an application in the gaming frontier, specifically AlphaGo Zero.
-Using reinforcement learning, AlphaGo Zero was able to learn the game of Go from scratch.
-It learned by playing against itself.
-After 40 days of self-training, Alpha Go Zero was able to outperform the version of Alpha Go known as Master that has defeated world number one Ke Jie.
-It only used black and white stones from the board as input features and a single neural network.
-A simple tree search that relies on the single neural network is used to evaluate positions moves and sample moves without using any Monte Carlo rollouts.

-## *2. Applications in Self Driving Cars:*
-Various papers have proposed Deep Reinforcement Learning for autonomous driving.
-In self-driving cars, there are various aspects to consider, such as speed limits at various places, drivable zones, avoiding collisions — just to mention a few.
-Some of the autonomous driving tasks where reinforcement learning could be applied include trajectory optimization, motion planning, dynamic pathing, controller optimization, and scenario-based learning policies for highways.
-For example, parking can be achieved by learning automatic parking policies.
-Lane changing can be achieved using Q-Learning while overtaking can be implemented by learning an overtaking policy while avoiding collision and maintaining a steady speed thereafter.

-## *3. Application in NLP (Natural Language Processing):*
-In NLP, RL can be used in text summarization, question answering, and machine translation.

 # Future Enhancements
 Training the NN over network consisting of multiple intersections linked together.
 - Time constraints have prevented us from being able to analyze our approach when multiple intersections are present.
 It would be interesting to see if the same state-action pairs (Q values) would be learned or if the presence of multiple nodes would cause these to change.
 Permitted more time we could expand this simulation scope and possibly consider implementing other state values apart from just the vehicle position and velocity matrices, for example, allowing an intersection to see the states of its neighbors.
 Such increases in state-space could prove beneficial to improving traffic flow, but can also greatly increase learning time.